temp-remember-to-delete/docker-hy.github.io/data/part-2/section-3.md

     - 8083:8080
 ```

 Now when we run the application we can access adminer from <http://localhost:8083>.
-Setting up adminer is straightforward since it will be able to access the database through docker network.
+Setting up adminer is straightforward since it will be able to access the database through podman network.

 <exercise name="Exercise 2.6">